Updated: May 5, 2023

 Why Should I Hire a Consultant and Not Use a Union Steward?

 In short order, we do what most unions cannot.
-While we are all strong union supporters, and some of us were once union officials, it has been our experience most federal unions at the local level of operations are simply incapable of representing members in serious matters such as adverse actions (removals and suspensions greater the fourteen days), EEO complaints, serious investigations, non selection matters, and disciplinary actions.
+While we are all strong union supporters, and some of us were once union officials, it has been our experience most federal unions at the local level of operations are simply incapable of representing or advising members in serious matters such as adverse actions (removals and suspensions greater the fourteen days), EEO complaints, serious investigations, non selection matters, and disciplinary actions.
 This is particularly pertinent now as federal unions recently lost their Official Time under Executive Order 13837 (later restored by President Biden) .
 Though portions of the Executive Order were overturned (later reinstated), most union officials already retired or given up their local union positions and it will be a while until they recover.
 There are rare exceptions.
 However, chances are your union is not the rare exception.
 Our consultants receive top-level third-party training throughout the year and have significant academic and professional credentials.
 They practice in this field on a daily basis, a requirement to be in our group.
 Regardless, we would like to work with your union in assisting you if at all possible.
 Many unions will even pay our fees or reimburse you for our fees.

 Who Will Provide the Consultation?